11th & 12th September 2023: 23h 45min in London (England) for Yoshiki’s “Under the Sky”

 Close up of the votive offerings with names of bands on then

-After this we headed off to Odaiba [お台場] again, to meet with N***chan for lunch.
-We made a short visit to the Unicorn Gundam.
+After visiting the shrine, we headed off to Odaiba [お台場] again, to meet with N***chan for lunch.
+We made a short visit to the Unicorn Gundam beforehand, but it was not moving.

 Gundam robot statue.
 It is white and taller than the two-story shopping centre behind it.
 People can walk under its legs